Holland Smith: Early life

-Holland Smith was born on April 20, 1882, in Hatchechubbee, Alabama, to John V. Smith and his wife Cornelia Caroline McTyeire, both from Dutch ancestry.
+Holland Smith was born on April 20, 1882, in Hatchechubbee, Alabama, to John V. Smith and his wife Cornelia Caroline McTyeire, both strict Methodists.
 He received a Bachelor of Science degree from Auburn University (then known as Alabama Polytechnic Institute) in 1901.
 He had already decided on a military career and had become first sergeant of a cavalry company in the Alabama National Guard.
 However, he obtained his Bachelor of Laws degree from the University of Alabama in 1903 and practiced law in Montgomery, Alabama, for a year.
 He then sought a commission in the Army, but as none were then open he was appointed a Marine second lieutenant on March 20, 1905.
 (He was later awarded an honorary Doctor of Laws degree by Alabama Polytechnic Institute.)

 In April 1906, after completing the School of Application at Annapolis, Maryland, Smith sailed for the Philippines, where he served on expeditionary duty with the 1st Marine Brigade until September, 1908.
 He returned to the United States the following month and was stationed at the Marine Barracks, Annapolis, until December 1909, when he embarked for expeditionary duty in Panama.
 Returning from Panama in April 1910, he served at Annapolis, Puget Sound, Washington, San Diego, California, and the Recruiting Station, Seattle, Washington, before sailing in September 1912, to rejoin the 1st Marine Brigade in the Philippines.

 He remained with the 1st Brigade until April 1914, when he took command of the Marine Detachment aboard USS Galveston.
 He served in that capacity in Asiatic waters until July 1915.
 He returned to the United States the following month for duty at the Navy Yard, New Orleans, Louisiana.
 From there, he was ordered to the Dominican Republic in June 1916, as a member of the 4th Marine Regiment.
 During that unit's operations against native insurgents, he saw action in the march to Santiago and engagements at La Pena and Kilometer 29.
 Returning to the United States on May 30, 1917, he sailed for France and World War I just two weeks later as commander of the 8th Machine Gun Company, 5th Marines.